mouhametnd/REST-Countries-API-APP/README.md

 ## Welcome 🍃

 This project challenged by Frontend Mentor was an excellent project to put my SCSS, DOM skills, and API handles into practice.
-The project is about consuming a countries API, making some countries' filters, see more detailed information about the country clicked on a separate page, click through to the border countries on the detail page and toggle colour sheme
+The project is about consuming a countries API, making some countries' filters, see more detailed information about the country clicked on a separate page, click through to the border countries on the detail page and toggle colour sheme.

 ## Links